Uncertainty Quantification in Synthetic Controls with Staggered Treatment Adoption: Introduction

-Second, from a general methodological perspective, our proposed inference methods are motivated by \citet{Vovk_2012_ACML}, and are most closely related to prior work by \citet*{Chernozhukov-Wuthrich-Zhu_2021_PNAS,Chernozhukov-Wuthrich-Zhu_2021_JASA} on conformal prediction intervals and by \citet*{Cattaneo-Feng-Titiunik_2021_JASA} on non-asymptotic prediction intervals (see \citet{Wainwright_2019_Book} for a modern introduction to non-asymptotic statistical learning).
-We contribute to this second strand of the literature by developing new prediction interval methods.
-First, we allow for a large class of causal predictands in staggered adoption settings (prior work covered only the canonical single treated unit case).
-Second, we cover a large class of synthetic control predictions with possibly nonlinear constraints (prior work allowed for predictions with linear constraints).
-Third, we develop scalable robust optimization implementations and propose principled data-driven tuning parameter selection (prior work did not provide guidance on these issues).
-Fourth, we develop valid uniform inference across post-treatment periods (absent in prior work).
+Our quantification of uncertainty via non-asymptotic prediction intervals follows \citet*{Cattaneo-Feng-Titiunik_2021_JASA}.
+These inference methods are motivated by \citet{Vovk_2012_ACML} and are most closely related to prior work by \citet*{Chernozhukov-Wuthrich-Zhu_2021_PNAS} and \citet*{Chernozhukov-Wuthrich-Zhu_2021_JASA} on conformal prediction intervals.
+Relative to this literature, our contributions include: (i) allowing for a large class of causal predictands in staggered adoption settings (prior work covered only the canonical single treated unit case); (ii) covering a large class of synthetic control predictions with possibly nonlinear constraints (prior work allowed only linear constraints); (iii) developing scalable robust optimization implementations and proposing principled data-driven tuning parameter selection (prior work did not provide guidance on these issues); and (iv) introducing valid uniform inference methods across post-treatment periods (absent in prior work).

-There are a few other recent proposals in the literature to quantify uncertainty and conduct inference for synthetic controls.
-For example, \cite{Li_2020_JASA} study correctly specified linear factor models, \citet{Masini-Medeiros_2021_JASA} study high-dimensional penalization methods, \citet*{Agarwal-Shah-Shen-Song_2021_JASA} investigate matrix completion methods, and \citet*{shen2022tale} explore panel data methods.
-All these methods rely on asymptotic approximations, in most cases employing Gaussian critical values that assume away misspecification errors and other small sample issues.
-Our work complements these contributions by providing prediction intervals with non-asymptotic coverage guarantees.
+There are a few other, conceptually different, recent proposals to quantify uncertainty and conduct inference in the synthetic controls literature.
+For example, \cite{Li_2020_JASA} study correctly specified linear factor models, \citet{Masini-Medeiros_2021_JASA} study high-dimensional penalization methods, \citet*{Agarwal-Shah-Shen-Song_2021_JASA} investigate matrix completion methods, and \citet*{shi2023theory} develop inference methods using a proximal causal inference framework.
+All these methods rely on asymptotic approximations, in most cases employing standard Gaussian critical values that assume away misspecification errors and other small sample issues.
+Our work complements these contributions by providing prediction intervals with non-asymptotic coverage guarantees \citep{Wainwright_2019_Book}.
+There is also a literature in econometrics on event studies that is loosely related to synthetic controls with staggered adoption: see, for example, \cite{FreyaldenhovenEtal2019-AER,FreyaldenhovenEtal2024-wp}, \citet{Miller2023-JEP}, and references therein.
 Finally, all the inferential methods mentioned so far contrast with the original method proposed by \citet*{Abadie-Diamond-Hainmueller_2010_JASA}, which relies on design-based permutation of treatment assignment assuming that the potential outcomes are non-random.